-Below are the examples of combo chart in excel.
+Below are the examples of the combo chart.

-If you are in data team with the management you may require to do a lot of analysis, one of such analysis is comparing revenue against the profit percentage.
+If you are in the data team with the management, you may require to do a lot of analysis; one such analysis is comparing revenue against the profit percentage.

 For this example demonstration, I have created the below data.

-Step 3: Now we will have a chart like below one.
+- Now, we will have a chart like the below one.

 This isn’t the combo chart because here we have only column clustered chart, so we need to change “Profit %” data to the line chart.

-Step 5: Now select “Combo” option which is there right at the bottom.
+- Now select the “Combo” option, which is there right at the bottom.

-Step 6: In this “Combo” we can see chart preview and various other recommended charts.
-For-profit chart selects the chart as “Line” and makes check the box “Secondary Axis”.
+- In this “Combo,” we can see chart preview and various other recommended charts.
+For the profit, chart selects the chart as “Line” and make check the box “Secondary Axis.”

-Step 7: Click on Ok, we will have a combo chart now.
+- Click on the Ok, we will have a combo chart now.

 Now with this chart, we can make some easy interpretations.

-- But when we look at the Jun month we have the second-lowest revenue but profit percentage is very high among all the other months.
+- But when we look at the Jun month, we have the second-lowest revenue, but the profit percentage is very high among all the other months.

-- In the month of Jan even though revenue is 41261 $ profit percentage is limited to just 12.5% only.
+- In the month of Jan, even though revenue is 41261, the $ profit percentage is limited to just 12.5% only.

 Now I have created slightly different data.
 Below is the data for this example.

-So, here we need to decide which is to show in the secondary axis, this is key here.
+So, here we need to decide which is to show in the secondary axisSecondary AxisThe secondary axis is the other axis that is used to denote different data sets that cannot be displayed on a single axis.
+The primary axis, for example, depicts time, whereas the secondary axis displays production.; this is key here.
 This time we will create a chart through manual steps.

 Step 1: Insert a blank chart and right-click on the chart and choose Select Data.